 Lotus of Siam is situated in Flamingo Road, Las Vegas.
-Its ode to Northern Thai Cuisine has proven to be a success, paving for them to have a second location while their Sahara Avenue branch is being remodeled.
+Its ode to Northern Thai Cuisine has proven to succeed, paving for them to have a second location while their Sahara Avenue branch is being remodeled.

 The restaurant has won awards over the years, including Best Thai Restaurant in the United States.

-The classic Sa-tay Chicken is ever-present yet the restaurant has its way of presenting this usual dish the best way possible.
+The classic Sa-tay Chicken is ever-present, yet the restaurant has its way of presenting this usual dish in the best way possible.

 You can control the spiciness of each dish you order.
 If the heat proves to be too much for you to bear, make it your valid excuse to order a serving of Coconut Ice Cream with Sticky Rice.
 This lovely Thai dessert serves as a great way to cool off your palate.